Bobrac3023/Project4_roshan/README.md

   - User Authentication
     - Integrated with django-allauth to support:
       - Sign up
-      - Login
+      - Sign-in/ Login
       - Logout
-    - Protected views like “reservation list”, “update”, and “delete” are restricted to logged-in users
+    - Protected views like ***“reservation list”, “update”, and “delete”*** are restricted to logged-in users

 - Responsive Data manipulations
     - Users see updated content after submission